eban5/aws-developer-exam-notes/notes-dynamodb.md

 DynamoDB stores and retrieves data based on Primary Key.

-- 2 types of primary key
+- The primary key can just consist of a simple partition key as a single attribute or a max of two attributes as a composite key consisting of partition key and sort key.
+2 Types of Primary Keys.
   - **Partition Key** - unique attribute (e.g. user id, product ID, email address)
     - value of the partition key is input to an internal hash function. output of hash function determines the partition or physical location on which the data is stored.
     - *no two items can have same partition key is used as primary key*
   - **Composite Key** - (Partition Key + Sort Key) in combination
     - all items with the same Partition Key are sorted together then sorted according to the Sort Key value
-    - allows you to store multipl items with the same Partition Key

-      e.g. Same user posting multiple times to a forum.
+    - allows you to store multiple items with the same Partition Key e.g. Same user posting multiple times to a forum.
       - Primary Key could use a Composite Key
         - Paritition Key - user ID